Ride Notes for July 22nd, 2015

 Epilogue and Random Thoughts

-I had jotted several things down in my notes which didn't apply to either day in particular, so I thought that I would add a special section to this blog in order to share them.
+I had jotted several things down in my notes that didn't apply to either day in particular, so I thought that I would add a special section to this blog in order to share them.

 • Ford Prefect described Earth as "Mostly Harmless."
 If I was following his lead, I would label STP Day 1 as "Mostly Flat," and STP Day 2 as "Mostly Hills."